dell/csi-powerstore/README.md

 9. Install the driver using `csi-install.sh` bash script by running `./csi-install.sh --namespace csi-powerstore --values ./my-powerstore-settings.yaml`

 ## Using Driver
-Please refer to the section `Testing Drivers` in the [Documentation](https://dell.github.io/storage-plugin-docs/docs/installation/test/) for more info.
+Please refer to the section `Testing Drivers` in the [Documentation](https://dell.github.io/csm-docs/docs/csidriver/installation/test/) for more info.

 ## Documentation
-For more detailed information on the driver, please refer to [Dell Storage Documentation](https://dell.github.io/storage-plugin-docs/docs/)
+For more detailed information on the driver, please refer to [Container Storage Modules documentation](https://dell.github.io/csm-docs/).

-For a detailed set of information on supported platforms and driver capabilities, please refer to the [Features and Capabilities Documentation](https://dell.github.io/storage-plugin-docs/docs/dell-csi-driver/)